len/arduino-organ/README.md

 The wave shape, vibrato and 5 drawbars are global (7 pots, each with connections to each of the 12 tone generators).
 The tuning control uses one pot per tone generator (12 pots for tuning).

 Each tone generator module uses also 12 digital inputs to receive note-on, note-off information (the keys are just switches).
-For each for the 4 octaves it receives the root note corresponding to that tone module, the fifth and the fourth and the sixth).
+For each for the 4 octaves it receives the root note corresponding to that tone module, the fourth and the sixth).
 This gives the tone generator module all the information it needs to generate the sounds corresponding to its note.
 (From each key switch there have to be 3 cables going to 3 different tone generators: the one corresponding to this note, the fifth and the third).

 A tone generator module uses the information from the drawbars and the keys pressed to determine the amplitude for each tonewheel output, and combines the 7 tonewheels accroding to this.
 It also emulates tonewheel crosstalk, an artifact of Hammond organs.
 Key click is not emulated, but a kind of key click is produced due to the waves not starting at a zero point when a key is pressed (the tonewheel are always turning, regardless of keys pressed or not).